 Thank you, Professor Graham Priest!

-This interview was edited and abridged by the 2021-2022 UPJA Editorial team of Jack Hawke, Jessica Sophia Ralph, Anna Day, and James Cafferky in May 2022.
+This interview was edited and abridged by James Cafferky, Anna Day, Eloise Hickey, and Mark Rothery and published in September 2022.